 Does your country’s legislation criminalize the following ancillary offences:

-(a) Attempt to commit any of the offences referred to in questions 11, 12, 13, 14, 15 and 16 above (art.
+(a) (Agreed) Attempt to commit any of the offences referred to in questions 11, 12, 13, 14, 15 and 16 above (art.
 5, para.
 2 (a))?

 Yes Yes, in part No

-(i) If the answer is yes or yes, in part, please cite the applicable law(s) and/or other measure(s), including the applicable sanctions, and provide examples, including recent cases or judgments of the successful implementation and enforcement of this offence.
+(i) (Agreed with agreed amendment above) If the answer is yes or yes, in part, please cite the applicable law(s) and/or other measure(s), including the applicable sanctions, and provide examples, including recent cases or judgments of the successful implementation and enforcement of this offence.

-(b) Participating as an accomplice in the offences referred to in questions 11, 12, 13, 14, 15, 16 and 17 above (art.
+(b) (Agreed with agreed amendment above) Participating as an accomplice in the offences referred to in questions 11, 12, 13, 14, 15, 16 and 17 above (art.
 5, para.
 2 (a))?

 Yes Yes, in part No